k0nsl/k0nsl_blog/_pages/bought-korean-car.md

 decrepit Rolls Royce, training their useless workers and designing the best Rolls Royce ever to be put into traffic.

-Not only that, they didn´t even put their name on it, and the rich who are buying this best Rolls Royce of all times are under the impression it is an English car.
+Not only that, they didn't even put their name on it, and the rich who are buying this best Rolls Royce of all times are under the impression it is an English car.
 In short, they saved the icon of the British automotive world, a world which